viam-devrel/viamcodelabs/site/viamguides/src/rover-power/rover-power.md

 ### Power On and Test

 1. Plug in the power supply or connect the RC battery.
-1. Observe the onboard voltage display should show the inbound voltage.
-The Viam Rover 2 has a buck converter to safely downgrades the voltage to 12V.
+1. Observe the onboard voltage display, which should show the inbound voltage.
+The Viam Rover 2 has a buck converter to safely downgrade the voltage to 12V.
 1. Confirm the rover powers on normally.

    ![power on the rover](assets/powerOn.png)